Kofun period: Yamato court

-The Yamato court exercised power over clans in Kyushu and Honshu, bestowing titles (some hereditary) on clan chieftains.
-The Yamato name became synonymous with Japan as Yamato rulers suppressed other clans and acquired agricultural land.
-Based on Chinese models (including the adoption of the Chinese written language), they began to develop a central administration and an imperial court attended by subordinate clan chieftains with no permanent capital.
+The Yamato Kingship exercised power over clans in Kyushu and Honshu, bestowing titles (some hereditary) on clan chieftains.
+The Yamato name became synonymous with Japan as the Yamato rulers suppressed other clans and acquired agricultural land.
+Based on Chinese models, including the adoption of the Chinese written language, they began to develop a central administration and an imperial court attended by subordinate clan chieftains with no permanent capital.
 Powerful clans were the Soga, Katsuragi, Heguri and Koze clans in the Yamato and Bizen Provinces and the Kibi clans in the Izumo Province.
 The Ōtomo and Mononobe clans were military leaders, and the Nakatomi and Inbe clans handled rituals.
 The Soga clan provided the government's chief minister, the Ōtomo and Mononobe clans provided secondary ministers, and provincial leaders were called kuni no miyatsuko.
 Craftsmen were organized into guilds.